 Signs of Drug Addiction

-The symptoms of drug abuse largely depend on the type of drug that your loved one is abusing.
+The symptoms of drug misuse largely depend on the type of drug that your loved one is misusing.
 Some substances, such as alcohol or benzodiazepines, are depressants or downers, meaning that they reduce your brain’s stimulation.
 However, others are uppers, more commonly known as stimulants, indicating that they give you more energy and alertness.
 Stimulants include drugs such as cocaine and methamphetamine.
 Other drug categories include hallucinogens, such as LSD and PCP, and narcotics, or opioids, like prescription painkillers and heroin.

-Signs of Depressant Abuse
+Signs of Depressant Misuse

 - Slower brain function